Children's Hour: Broadcast history

-The programme's closure was decided in 1964 by Frank Gillard following an enormous decline in listenership—by the end of 1963, the number of listeners had fallen to 25,000.
+The programme's closure was decided in 1964 by Frank Gillard following an enormous decline in listenership, as by the end of 1963 the number of listeners had fallen to 25,000.
 Gillard said that most of them were "middle-aged and elderly ladies who liked to be reminded of the golden days of their youth", and that young listeners had instead turned to watching television, listening to the BBC Light Programme or to pirate radio.
 There was considerable complaint about the closing of the service and questions were raised in Parliament.

 Programmes

 Among popular series on Children's Hour were: